T-Dynamos/SRAPS-App/README.md

 ```

 ### Windows
-Hi windows users , I don't like you .
+Hi Windows users , I don't like you .
 Still we provide a release for you

 [Download Here](https://github.com/T-Dynamos/SRAPS-App/releases)